u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 - catchall\@yourdomain.com

 .. note::
-   Replace `yourdomain` with the custom domain for the Odoo database.
+   Replace `yourdomain` with the custom domain for the Thrive Bureau ERP database.
 If there isn't one, then use the :guilabel:`mail.catchall.domain` system parameter.

 After that, fill out the :guilabel:`Email Information` form, making sure to select the appropriate